Chart Color Schemes

 AreaSearch assessment of residential development activity positions Moonee Ponds among the top 25% of areas assessed nationwide

 Moonee Ponds averaged approximately 210 new dwelling approvals annually over the past five financial years, totalling an estimated 1,054 homes.
 As of FY-26, 15 approvals have been recorded.
-Historically, each dwelling constructed has accommodated around 1.6 new residents per year.
-This has resulted in a balanced supply and demand scenario, maintaining stable market conditions.
+On average, 1.6 people moved to the area per year for each dwelling built between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
+The average expected construction cost value of new dwellings was $923,000, suggesting a focus on premium properties.

 Frequently Asked Questions - Development